-A specific additional security functionality for DES, Triple-DES and RSAencryption and decryption must be provided by the TOE according to an additional security policy defined in the Security Target.
+A specific additional security functionality Triple-DES must be provided by the TOE according to an additional security policy defined in the Security Target.

 Objectives are taken from the Protection Profile plus additional ones related to the additional policy.

 1.5 Special configuration requirements